You will help to create a secure and positive environment for children and young people.

 Shifts follow regular hours although the start and finish time may vary.
 An example shift pattern is shown below.

-Young people in custody come with complex needs and issues.
+Children and young people in custody come with complex needs and issues.

 They have been through a lot and left to fend for themselves, often with no positive role model in their lives.

 You can’t always change the external factors but you can change their mind-set.

 All you need is one little thing.
 I remember a boy who was always fighting.
 He said he wanted to learn Spanish.